 ● In-stream Video Ads

-In-stream video ads are those type of video ads that are shown between content while the user is streaming a video.
+In-stream video ads are those types of video ads that are shown between content while the user is streaming a video.
 They can appear before, during, or after the main video and are typically skippable after a few seconds.

 ● Native Ads